goarchit/archit/install.md

    ./imacreditd&
    and just let it run - it should sync with the IMAC network within a few hours, or perhaps overnight, depending on network speeds
+   After a few minutes, you should be able to issue a command like:
+   ./imacreditd getaccountaddress goarchit - which will create a valid IMAC wallet address and lable it "goarchit".
+Of course, you can pick your own label.
 7) Alternatively download the Windows wallet from http://www.imacredit.org - there is no need for the wallet to be running on the same machine as GoArchit
 8) Although you can run archit without a configuration file, it gets tedious to do so...